Best homeowners insurance in Dallas, TX for 2023

 Home insurance rates can vary substantially depending on which ZIP code your home is located in, as homes in certain Dallas neighborhoods may be more prone to extreme weather damage or property crime than others.

-To help you find out how much home insurance costs where you live, we calculated average home insurance rates for 51 ZIP codes in Dallas.
+To help you find out how much home insurance costs where you live, we calculated the average home insurance premium for Dallas' 10 most highly populated ZIP codes.

 ZIP code